truenas/documentation/content/SCALE/SCALETutorials/Apps/AppSecurity/_index.md

 Click **Next** and **Save**.

-> Note, that there are additional options for configurations, that are beyond the scope of this tutorial.
+Note: there are additional options for policy configuration, but these are beyond the scope of this tutorial.